 Teachability is a great character trait.
 It shows how we genuinely feel and think about others.
 Being willing to learn is a great asset to your character.
 It gives you wisdom to live life to the fullest.
 If you are teachable, you are always growing as a person.
 You are looking to live a life that is the best possible life.
 You want to be all that God created you to be.
 Teachable people want the best life has to offer and they aren’t afraid to learn what it takes to get there.
 They aren’t afraid of change or a good challenge.

 Do you know anybody who has been married for 50 years or more?
 They have teachability down.
-They have learned from each other how to live in peace and harmony together.
-They learned what it takes to stay together through all the rough roads of life.
+They’ve learned from each other how to live in peace and harmony and know what it takes to stay together through all the rough roads of life.
 What great examples they gave to living life to the fullest!

 There are teachable moments all around us.
 We just have to be aware, pay attention, and open to learning.
 The Bible is full of teachable moments.
 From the beginning of time, God has been trying to teach us all about love.
 Love for God, love for our neighbors.
 Are you learning?
 Sometimes it seems so simple that the problems of the world could be solved overnight if we would just get out our Bibles, read them and apply what we’ve learned.
 Be teachable.